 26. Deeper story – why smokers die from Covid-19

-In this program, Richard Trudgen and Djiniyini Gondarra are joined by Dr Kerry Mills to discuss why a lot more men who were smokers, were dying compared to women in China.
-Dr Mills explained that, for the virus to make its home in the lungs, it has to be able to find a special place to stick to the lungs called an ACE2 receptor.
-Dr Mills goes on to explain how this virus is very happy to inhabit that place in the lungs and to start breeding there.
-The nicotine in cigarettes creates a situation where the body makes a lot more of these special ACE2 receptors in the body, so the smokers have a lot more of these special homes where the virus can stay.
-When the virus stays, setting up homes in these special places, it produces thousands of small viruses.
-When they reproduce in these special homes, they also destroy their homes and that’s what makes people very sick.
-This is what makes it very hard for people to breathe because, in effect, the virus is destroying the lungs.
+Richard Trudgen and Djiniyini Gondarra are joined by Dr Kerry Mills to go deeper into answering the question of why a lot of smokers were dying in China.
+Dr Mills explained that the virus looks for a special home in the lungs, called an ACE2 receptor.
+The virus inhabits this ACE2 receptor and starts breeding there.
+The nicotine in cigarettes makes many more of these special ACE2 receptors in the lungs, so smokers have many more receptor homes where the virus can breed.
+When the virus enters these ACE2 receptors, it produces thousands of small viruses.
+While they are breeding, they also destroy these ACE2 receptors homes, which makes people very sick, making it very hard for people to breathe.

 Other education programs in Yolŋu Matha are available on the Why Warriors YouTube channel or via the Yolŋu Matha learning platform, www.djambatjmarram.com.